 Another solution for pain or enlargement is to wear underwear that provides excellent support.
 A scrotal support is an undergarment for men that is similar to a brief and provides support for the genitals.

 Most often worn by athletes during physical activities, the scrotal support is also recommended for those who suffer from painful inflammation of the testicles.
 It can also be used in case of hydrocele or ectopia.
 This undergarment consists of adjustable under-thighs and an elastic waistband.
-In addition to scrotal support, consulting a specialist will allow you to receive advice that will allow you to limit the pain or prevent its appearance.
+In addition to scrotal support, consulting a specialist can provide advice that can help you minimize or prevent the pain.

 Conclusion

-If you are experiencing testicular or scrotal pain, it is best to make an appointment with one of our specialists.
-At Cliniques Marois, you will be examined by urologists with years of experience in the field.
+If you’re experiencing testicular or scrotal pain, make an appointment with one of our specialists.
+At Cliniques Marois, you’ll be examined by urologists with years of experience in the field.
 These professionals also have state-of-the-art equipment.
-Therefore, the examinations that will be done will allow them to know exactly what ailment you are suffering from.
+Therefore, the examinations let them know precisely what ailment you’re suffering from.

-Once the disease has been identified, you will receive the most appropriate treatment.
-At Cliniques Marois, you are dealing with professionals who care about your well-being.
+Once the disease has been identified, you’ll receive the most appropriate treatment.
+At Cliniques Marois, you deal with professionals who care about your well-being.
 Whatever the problem you have, don’t hesitate to contact us so that you can get back to normal and no longer have pain in your testicles.